 Injecting adrenaline into the muscle of the outer mid thigh makes it extremely unlikely that damage to any nerves or tendons will occur, or that it will be inadvertently injected into an artery or vein.
 It is also the least painful part of the body to give an injection.

-There are 2 brands of adrenaline autoinjectors available in Australia and New Zealand
+Adrenaline autoinjectors currently available in Australia and New Zealand are EpiPen Jr and EpiPen.

 Each adrenaline autoinjector has only one dose of adrenaline.
 It is designed to be used as a first aid device by people without formal medical or nursing training.
 Instructions for adrenaline autoinjectors are shown on the ASCIA Action Plans for Anaphylaxis which are available on the ASCIA website